 Information from Florida Shore & Beach Preservation

 Cemetery Information.
 The tiny 2-acre John's Island Cemetery was deeded to the Town in 1972.
 The opportunities for burial here often depend on plots being sold back to the Town.
-Residents only may purchase directly from the Town Treasurer's office; however, a private transfer of deed between a resident and others are not prohibited.
+Only residents of the Town may purchase a deed when they are available directly from the Town Clerk's office; however, a private transfer of deed between a resident and others who may not be Town residents is allowed.

 Census Bureau Statistics